DeepaliSaini4/VisionBoard/README.md

 # VisionBoard

 **VisionBoard** is a dynamic, feature-rich whiteboard application built with React and HTML5 Canvas.
-It enables real-time drawing, sketching, and design work, providing users with an intuitive interface and advanced creative tools.
+It enables intuitive drawing, sketching, and collaborative design, making it suitable for professionals, educators, and teams seeking a streamlined digital canvas.

 ---

+## Live Demo

+Access the live application: [https://visionboard.vercel.app](https://visionboard-rho.vercel.app/)

+---

 ## Features

-### Multiple Drawing Tools
+### Drawing Tools

 * Line tool with customizable stroke
 * Rectangle and ellipse shapes